 Few-Step Sampling

-Few-step diffusion models facilitate rapid inference, but generally lack support for CFG, making negative guidance ineffective.
+Few-step diffusion models facilitate rapid inference, but generally lack support for CFG, making negative

-NAG restores effective negative prompting, enabling direct suppression of visual, semantic, and stylistic attributes.
+NAG restores effective negative prompting, enabling direct suppression of visual, semantic, and stylistic

 This enhances controllability and expands creative freedom across composition, style, and quality.